dhcgn/CrudWpfNetCoreDemo/README.md

 The repository will include:

 1. WFP GUI
-  1. Converter for bindungs
+    1. Converter for bindings
     1. Filter for data grids
     1. Styles for controls
+    1. MVVM pattern
+    1. Commands
 1. EF Core
+    1. Scaffolding from an existing database (here Chinook-sqlite)
 1. Database Project
 1. xUnit Tests
+1. CI

 ## Running